deegan/mrtg/README.md

-# MRTG scrip av Hakan "linuxguden" Bjoerklund
+# MRTG script by Hakan "deegan" Bjoerklund

 Edit config to reflect your working enviroment.